ayandeepd1/qr_module_array_generator/README.md

 # qr_module_array_generator
-generate qr code image and array consisting of qr code modules
+command line tool to generate qr code image and array consisting of qr code modules

-Example:
+Example(windows):
 python txpr.py \<data\> \<version\>

+output

 example to run on windows is provided as a .cmd file